MoritzLange/py-orthpol/README.md

 Demos
 -----

-I provide several demos that demonstrate how polynomials can be constructed both from simple weight functions as well as ``scipy.stats`` random variables.
+The original author provides several demos that demonstrate how polynomials can be constructed both from simple weight functions as well as ``scipy.stats`` random variables.
 It is quite easy based on these examples to generalize to more complicated cases.
 All one has to do is change the weight function or the random variable.